 4. Stealth and Jungle skills:

 All wild animals have a heightened sense of awareness which can be easily triggered, and they are usually aware of our presence long before we see them.
 In their environment we should try to blend in with the natural surroundings, so camouflaged or neutral-colored clothes will always work well, rather than bright colours.
-You should approach birds carefully without staring directly at them or making any sudden movements, and always be aware of your surroundings as many nasty critters also share the
+You should approach birds carefully without staring directly at them or making any sudden movements, and always be aware of your surroundings as many nasty critters also share the forest floor.

 Birds like this crake will see you long before you would see them unless you can remain motionless and silent.